Agoric/documentation/main/ertp/guide/purses-and-payments.md

 # Purses and Payments

-Digital assets can be any of:
+There are different kinds of digital assets:
-- Currency-like, such as our imaginary Quatloos currency.
+- Currency-like, such as our imaginary Quatloos.
-- Goods-like digital assets, such as magic weapons for use in a game or theater tickets.
+- Goods-like, such as theater tickets or magic weapons for use in a game.
-- Other kinds of rights, such as the right to participate in a particular contract.
+- Abstract rights, such as authorization to participate in a particular contract.

-In ERTP, digital assets exist in either a `purse` or a `payment`:
+In ERTP, digital assets always exist in either a `purse` or a `payment`:
 - **`purse`**: Holds
   an amount of same-branded digital assets until part or all of them are withdrawn into a `payment`.
 A new `purse` is created by an `issuer` and can only hold assets of that `issuer`'s `brand`.
 - **`payment`**:
   Holds a quantity of same-branded digital assets to transfer to another party.
-  A new `payment` is created either with new assets by a `mint` or by withdrawing assets from a `purse`.
-It can only hold assets of the same `brand` as that `mint` or `purse`.
+  A `payment` is created containing either new assets from a `mint` or existing assets withdrawn from a `purse` or transferred from one or more other consumed `payment`s.
+  It can only hold assets of the same `brand` as its source(s).

-For any `brand`, any number of `purses` or `payments` can hold assets of that `brand`.
+Any number of `purses` or `payments` can hold assets of any particular `brand`.
 Neither a `purse` nor a `payment` can ever change their associated `brand`.

 Each `purse` and `payment` object contains a specific single amount of digital assets, which may be none at all ("empty" in [AmountMath](./amount-math.md) terms).
-In the same way you might have separate bank accounts for different purposes, you can have different purses for the same brand of digital asset.
+In the same way you might have separate bank accounts for different purposes, you can have separate purses for the same `brand` of digital asset.
-One purse might hold 2 Quatloos and another purse might hold 3 Quatloos.
+One of your purses might hold 2 Quatloos while another holds 9000 Quatloos.

-When you deposit assets into a `purse` or `payment`, they are added to whatever assets already exist there.
+When you deposit assets into a `purse`, they are added to whatever assets already exist there.
 So a 3 Quatloos deposit into a `purse` with 8 Quatloos, results in a `purse` with 11 Quatloos.
-Similarly, then withdrawing 6 Quatloos from that `purse` into a new `payment` leaves the `purse` with 5 Quatloos and the new `payment` has 6 Quatloos.
+Similarly, then withdrawing 6 Quatloos from that `purse` into a new `payment` leaves the `purse` with 5 Quatloos and the new `payment` with 6 Quatloos.

 When adding a `payment` to a `purse`, you must add the entire `payment`.
 To only add part of a `payment`, you must first use [`issuer.split()`](/ertp/api/issuer.md#issuer-split-payment-paymentamounta) or [`issuer.splitMany()`](/ertp/api/issuer.md#issuer-splitmany-payment-amountarray) to split it into two or more new `payments`.

 `mints` create entirely new digital assets and put them in a new `payment`.
 You also create a `payment` by withdrawing assets from a `purse`, by splitting an existing `payment`, or by combining multiple `payments` into one new one.
 Note the `brand` of the new `payment` is the same as the associated `brand` of its originating `mint`, `purse` or `payment`.

-You don't transfer assets directly from one `purse` to another `purse`.
-Instead, in ERTP you do something like these steps to send and receive assets.
-The actual send operation is up to you; ERTP does not implement a way of sending object-containing messages between parties.
+In ERTP, assets are not transferred directly from one `purse` to another.
+Instead, the transfer must be mediated by a `payment` as demonstrated below.
+ERTP does not implement a way to perform the actual send and receive operations, although they are provided in the Agoric stack by [`E()`](/guides/js-programming/eventual-send.md).
-- Send assets:
+- Sender:
   1. Withdraw assets described by an `amount` from a `purse`, creating a `payment`.
-  2. Send this `payment` to a recipient as a message.
+  2. Send this `payment` to a recipient.
-- Receive assets:
+- Recipient:
   1. If you don't already have one, create a `purse` for the asset `brand` you'll receive.
   2. Receive the message with the `payment`.
-  3. Deposit the `payment` in a `brand` appropriate `purse`.
+  3. Deposit the `payment` into a `brand`-appropriate `purse`.

 ## Purses

 You change a purse's balance by calling either `deposit()` (to add assets) or